korymath/jann/README.md

 ## Run Web Server

-`jann` is desiged to run as a web service to be queried by a dialogue interface builder.
+`jann` is designed to run as a web service to be queried by a dialogue interface builder.
 For instance, `jann` is natively configured to be compatible with Dialogflow.
-The web service runs using the Flask micro-framework and uses a performant gunicorn application server to launch the application with 4 workers.
+The web service runs using the Flask micro-framework and uses the performance-oriented gunicorn application server to launch the application with 4 workers.

 ```sh
 cd Jann